MIN | $32.96 (-0.21%)

 Audit and Risk Committee

-The Audit and Risk Committee is responsible for reviewing the organisational structure of the Company to ensure appropriate resources and processes are available and are being used to eliminate or minimise risk.
+The Audit and Risk Committee is responsible for reviewing the organisational structure of the Company to ensure appropriate resources and processes are available and are being used to eliminate or mitigate risk.

 The Committee also has oversight of our company's Enterprise Risk Register, including climate change risks, controls and mitigating actions, which is presented to the Board quarterly.